Rigidity of the saddle connection complex: Detecting triangles

 \begin{lem}[When all gluings are concordant] If all three gluings among $T_i$, $T_j$, and $T_k$ are concordant, then they glue together to form a triangle containing exactly one removable singularity which, moreover, forms a common endpoint of $a_i$, $a_j$, and $a_k$.
 Furthermore, no two saddle connections in $\{a_1, a_2, a_3, c_1, c_2, c_3\}$ are parallel. \end{lem}

 \proof Suppose all gluings are concordant.
 Then $a_i$, $a_j$, and $a_k$ will be directed towards a common singularity.
-A small neighbourhood of this singularity is formed by gluing together one corner from each of $T_i, T_j, T_k$.
+Examining the cyclic gluing pattern of $T_i$, $T_j$, and $T_k$ along the sides $a_k$, $a_i$, and $a_j$, we see that a small neighbourhood of the common singularity is formed by gluing together one corner from each of $T_i, T_j, T_k$.
 By summing these corner angles, it follows that this singularity has cone angle strictly less than $3\pi$.

 Suppose this cone angle equals $\pi$.
 Gluing $T_i$, $T_j$, $T_k$ along $a_k$, $a_i$, $a_j$ forms a triangle that contains a simple pole.
 By the Gauss--Bonnet theorem, the sum of the interior angles of this triangle is $2\pi$.
 In particular, there exists a corner of angle strictly less than $\pi$.
 Let $a_k$ be the saddle connection that connects this corner to the simple pole.
 Then $T_i$ and $T_j$ form a strictly convex quadrilateral which means that at least one of $T_i$ or $T_j$ is a major triangle.
 This contradicts \cref{lem:unique_tri}.